 Fire is a critical component in the continuity of many Florida's habitat types, Oak scrub, Sand Pine and Rosemary Scrub, Pine Flatwoods, even wetlands benefit from the occasional fire.
 Without fire, dense undergrowth combined with the accumulation of leaf litter, pine needles and deadwood prevents seeds from germinating and getting enough light, air and water to survive.
 Upland habitats have a natural fire cycle that ranges from 1-2 years for dry prairies to as long as 20-80 years for sand pine/Florida rosemary scrub.

-This is the process of the progressive habitat changes that take place after a fire, flood, storm or logging operation removes the tree canopy.
-Pioneer species such as small herbaceous plants and grasses regrow from the roots or sprout from seeds, they produce flowers and fruit relatively quickly and begin the process.
-Fast growing sub-shrubs and shrubs also begin growing back, many plants have evolved with the ability to sprout quickly from the roots safely stored underground.
+These are progressive habitat changes that take place after a catastrophic fire, flood, storm or logging operation removes the tree canopy.
+Pioneer species such as the small herbaceous plants and grasses regrow from the roots or sprout from seeds, they produce flowers and fruit relatively quickly and begin the process.
+Fast growing sub-shrubs and shrubs also begin growing back.
+Many of these types of plants have evolved with the ability to sprout quickly from their roots after their above ground parts are destroyed.

 The plants themselves, as well as flowers, fruit and seeds from them provide food for pollinating insects like bees, wasps and butterflies, Gopher tortoise, birds, small rodents drop seeds and contribute to the process, other small animals soon take up residence, in turn attracting larger predatory species, as tree seedlings regrow and mature the process is completed with a mature ecosystem once again.
-Frequent fires interrupt this process of re-growth and prevents a mature tree canopy from forming.
+Frequent fires interrupt this process of regrowth, thus preventing a tree canopy from forming and turning a Dry Prairie or Scrub habitat in a forest.

 Large areas of treeless, native grass or shrub lands on dry, flat terrain which are subject to fires every 1-2 years.
 Although classified as a Dry Prairie, the sandy, acidic soils often have a hard-pan substrate which impedes drainage resulting in periodic short term flooding during the rainy season.